Vignesh-Durairaj/HelloWorld/README.md

 The below are the set of items covered in this project

 * Simple Java `Hello World` program
-* A set of hands-on practices on `Java 8 Lambda expression`
+* A set of hands-on practices on `Java 8 Lambda expression`.
   * Added set of practice codes on `Method References`
-  * Utilization of static `utility methods` in
+  * Utilization of static `utility methods` in it
 * A set of hands-on practices on `Java 8 Stream` operations.

 > *Its never late to start working than thinking about it*